 Divestment represents a form of active risk-taking that must be considered, first and foremost, within the context of the Board's fiduciary duty and the sustainable delivery of promised benefits.
-A divestment mandate represents a relatively static investment decision that unfolds comparatively slowly on a timetable of its own and within view of other investors, hampering the ability of CalPERS investment staff to reevaluate and reinvest as market conditions warrant.
+A divestment mandate represents a relatively static investment decision that unfolds comparatively slowly on a timetable of its own and within view of other investors, hampering the ability of CaIPERS' investment staff to reevaluate and reinvest as market conditions warrant.

-Impact on CalPERS Path to Net Zero
+Impact on CalPERS and Net Zero

-CalPERS recognizes that climate change poses a material risk to society, the global economy, and CalPERS' investments, and CalPERS has a strong commitment to the reduction of fossil fuel emissions.
-However, as a global investor with a fiduciary duty to its members and employer partners, CalPERS does not believe that divestment is an effective solution to this problem.
+CalPERS recognizes that climate change poses a material risk to society, the global economy, and CalPERS' investments, and CalPERS has a strong commitment to the reduction of greenhouse gas (GHG) emissions.
+We believe our use of advocacy, engagement, integration and investment, and partnerships is showing promise, and we must stay the course, maintain our focus, and continue our efforts with our partners to keep global warming to 1.5 degrees Celsius.

-CalPERS has a long record of enacting positive corporate change as a result of engaging the companies it owns, both directly and as a part of coalitions of like-minded investors.
+As a global investor with a fiduciary duty to its members and employer partners, CalPERS does not believe that divestment is an effective solution to this problem.
+CalPERS has a long record of enacting positive corporate change as a result of engaging the companies it owns, both directly and as part of coalitions of like-minded investors.
 While divesting often only transfers its shares to other investors - investors that might not share CalPERS' commitment to tackling climate risk - engagement has produced tangible results.